P-torsion monodromy representations of elliptic curves over geometric function fields: Introduction

 \mysect{Acknowledgements} The authors benefited from many useful conversations with Fedor Bogomolov, Johan de Jong, Michael McQuillan, Allison Miller, and Peter Sarnak.
-The first named author was supported by NSF fellowship DMS-1103982.
+The first named author was supported by NSF fellowship DMS-1103982 at the time of the writing of this paper.
+Finally, we are greatly indebted to the referee for offering numerous suggestions for improving the clarity of the exposition as well as simplifications to the proofs in Section \ref{volest}.